2025 New York Giants season: Week 7: at Denver Broncos

-The Giants held a 19–0 lead heading into the fourth quarter and later extended it to 26–8 with just over 10 minutes remaining, but the Broncos responded with a touchdown, and on the next drive, an interception by Jaxson Dart to linebacker Justin Strnad set up another Denver score, trimming the lead to 26–23.
+The Giants held a 19–0 lead heading into the fourth quarter and later extended it to 26–8 with just over 10 minutes remaining, but the Broncos responded with a touchdown, and on the next drive, an interception by Jaxson Dart to linebacker Justin Strnad set up another Broncos score, trimming the lead to 26–23.
 After a Giants three-and-out, the Broncos struck again, scoring their third consecutive touchdown to take their first lead of the day, 30–26, with under two minutes left.
 But then the Giants answered, aided by a crucial pass interference penalty on Broncos cornerback Riley Moss that placed the ball at the 1-yard line.
 Dart then ran it in for the go-ahead touchdown with 37 seconds to go.
 However, kicker Jude McAtamney, who had already missed an extra point earlier, missed again, leaving the Giants up 32–30.
 With time winding down, the Broncos marched down the field.
-Key completions to Marvin Mims and Courtland Sutton set up a 39-yard field goal attempt, which Wil Lutz nailed as time expired to give Denver a dramatic 33–32 comeback victory.
+Key completions to Marvin Mims and Courtland Sutton set up a 39-yard field goal attempt, which Wil Lutz nailed as time expired to give the Broncos a dramatic 33–32 comeback victory.

 The Giants became the first team in NFL history to lose a game when leading by 18 points in the final six minutes, ending a streak of 1,602 consecutive wins by teams in that situation.
-The Broncos’ 33 fourth-quarter points were the most in NFL history by any team shut out through the first three quarters, and the second-highest scoring fourth quarter by a team in league history, behind only Detroit’s 34-point quarter in a 2007 game against the Chicago Bears.
-This was the Giants' biggest blown lead since blowing a 21–0 lead to the Jaguars in 2014.
+The Broncos’ 33 fourth-quarter points were the most in NFL history by any team shut out through the first three quarters, and the second-highest scoring fourth quarter by a team in league history, behind only the Detroit Lions' 34-point quarter in a 2007 game against the Chicago Bears.
+This was the Giants' biggest blown lead since blowing a 21–0 lead to the Jacksonville Jaguars in 2014.

+With the devastating loss, the Giants fell to 2-5 on the season.

 Following the game, the Giants released kicker Jude McAtamney.